Pabau GO app

 Ready to see it in action?
 Book a free Pabau demo and see how AI-assisted documentation works for osteopathic practice.

 An empty slot is lost revenue.
-Your platform should handle online bookings 24/7, send automated reminders that actually reduce no-shows, and fill last-minute cancellations through a smart waitlist.
+Your platform should take online bookings around the clock, send reminders that cut no-shows, and refill cancellations from a waitlist.

-Pabau’s online booking and automated reminder system keeps osteopathy diaries full around the clock with smart waitlist notifications that fill last-minute cancellations instantly.
+Pabau’s online booking and reminder system keeps osteopathy diaries full, and waitlist notifications go out the moment a slot opens.

-Osteopathy is rarely a one-visit discipline, but most patients drift away once the acute pain subsides.
-Your software should make it easy to sell structured multi-session treatment packages, track patient progress over time, and re-engage lapsed patients through automated campaigns.
+Osteopathy is rarely a one-visit discipline, yet most patients drift away once the acute pain subsides.
+Your software should sell multi-session treatment packages, track progress over time, and re-engage lapsed patients automatically.

-Pabau lets osteopaths sell structured multi-session treatment packages at checkout and re-engage recovered patients through automated recall campaigns.
+Pabau lets osteopaths sell multi-session treatment packages at checkout and re-engage recovered patients through automated recall campaigns.
+Most osteopathy practices bill patients directly, so the package and recall tools that work in cash-based physical therapy apply here too.

 Memberships and packages